Do you have anxiety about going to a dental clinic?

 Any dental procedure can be dangerous if it is done by uncertified and inexperienced dentists.
 This is not the case at Ashton Avenue, where our dentists are fully certified and very experienced.

 All medications used in sleep dentistry are safe and do not cause harmful side effects.
-Furthermore, our dentists are prepared to deal with any emergency situations if any occur.
+Furthermore, our dentists are prepared to deal with any emergency situations if in case they occur.

 Myth #6 – Anyone can get sedated.

-Although sleep dentistry is safe for most people, it is not the optimum solutions in some conditions like pregnancy, using certain medication or having certain medical conditions, or patients that have a high tolerance to the medication used in sedation causing the right dosages to become ineffective.
+Although sleep dentistry is safe for most people, it is not the optimum solution.
+In some conditions like pregnancy or certain other medical conditions sedation is avoided.
+Patients with a high tolerance to sedatives also experience the right dosages to become ineffective.
+It varies from person to person.

 You should discuss your medical and dental history with your dentist to make sure that you are a good candidate for sleep dentistry.
 Book an appointment with one of our sleep sedation dentistry experts today!